 The fruit discloses the root

-cause.
+or source for beyond the symptoms is the root cause.
 Trace what is seen back to its beginning.

 “The heavens declare [or make manifest] the glory of God, and the sky above proclaims His handiwork” (Ps 19:1; Rom 1:19,20).
 Do I see and praise the miracle worker (God) behind the numerous wonders that we experience daily?